Breakthrough technology enabling blind to "see" artwork also showcased

 A major exhibition of work by some of the world's most accomplished blind photographers opens this weekend at the Canadian Museum for Human Rights (CMHR).
 Sight Unseen: International Photography by Blind Artists explores how the blind can often see in ways that the sighted cannot.
 The show, which runs from February 20 to September 18, is being presented by the Museum to help mark the 10th anniversary of the United Nations Convention on the Rights of Persons with Disabilities.

-Sight Unseen at the CMHR is also the first museum exhibition in the world to showcase three-dimensional, tactile imaging technology developed by 3DPhotoWorks in New York as a breakthrough for people with vision loss – allowing them to "see" photographs and fine art with their fingertips.
+Sight Unseen at the CMHR is also the first museum exhibition in the world to showcase three-dimensional, tactile imaging technology developed by 3DPhotoWorks - will open in a new tab in New York as a breakthrough for people with vision loss – allowing them to "see" photographs and fine art with their fingertips.
 The new process, based on research into the concept of neuroplasticity, encourages the brain to use tactile information as if it came from the eyes, creating a mental picture of images.
 Touch-activated sensors embedded in the prints also provide audio information.

 "Visitors to this remarkable exhibition will experience reality through the lens of people who are blind or vision-impaired – and be amazed by what they see or feel," said John Young, CMHR president and CEO.
 "Sight Unseen challenges our assumptions about people with disabilities.
 And it shows how freedom of expression enhances our shared humanity as creative and curious individuals."

 Interactive stations allow sighted and blind visitors to experiment with voice-assisted photography and create raised ink drawings.
 Throughout upcoming months, related public programming will provoke thought and discussion about disability rights through lectures, performances and special events.